Darxo/Hardened/README.md

 ## World Map

+### Settlements

 - Try out now costs 100% more.
 You can now dismiss recruits after you tried them out to make room for new recruits
 - You can now get up to 6 Tavern Rumors every cycle (up from 4)
 - Tavern Rumors now have a linearly scaling cost.
 Each paid rumor costs an amount based on the standard (vanilla) rumor price, multiplied by the number of the paid rumor you are about to buy
-- Named weapons now have a 40% chance to be the chosen item type for camps (up from 25,9%).
-Named shields, helmets and armor now have a 20% chance to be chosen (down from 24,7%)
-- Food Products transported by Caravans now always drop at full stacksize and freshness
-- World Parties are no longer stunned, when you cancel the combat dialog with them
-- Hostile Locations now hide their Defender Line-Up during night
-- Hostile Locations will no longer spawn roaming parties or defenders while you are within 2 tiles of it
-- At the start of each new campaign ~5 additional small bandit camps are spawned in the world
-- Restrict the allowed Y coordinates for many unique locations to where their allowed tiles usually spawn to speed up map generation
-- Most Unique Locations have a `DistanceToOthers` of 10 tiles (down from 15), allowing them to be placed closer to settlements and other locations during map generation.
-This will improve map generation speed and prevent cases of missing unique locations when too many settlements are generated
-- Restrict the Y-position of the **Oracle** unique location to be between 10% and 35% (previously unrestricted)
-- The legendary Location **Ancient Spire** now reveals an area of 3000 (up from 1900)
-- Defeating the Ijirok now also drops **Sword Blade** item, which allows you to do the Rachegeist fight without having to kill the Kraken
-- **Buried Castle** Locations now also drop either a Flash Pot, Fire Pot or Smoke Pot
-- The Kraken Location now always requires 3 Hides and 3 Dust, no matter how much you already had in your inventory
-- Any location that you discover now removes fog of war from the tile it is sitting on
 - Armorsmiths will now sometimes sell Named Shields
 - Small civilian settlements now sell **Old Wooden Shields** and **Lute**
 - Big northern settlements now sometimes sell **Worn Kite Shields** and **Worn Heater Shields**
 - Weaponsmiths and Armorsmiths now sell **Armor Parts** with a price multiplier of 1.25
 - Fletcher now sell roughly 5 times as many **Throwing Spears** but with a price multiplier of 1.5 (up from 1.0)
 - Nets sold by Fletcher now have a price multiplier of 2.0 (down from 3.0)

+### Unique Locations

+- Defeating the Ijirok now also drops **Sword Blade** item, which allows you to do the Rachegeist fight without having to kill the Kraken
+- The **Ancient Spire** now reveals an area of 3000 (up from 1900)
+- The **Stone Pillars** (Kraken) now always requires 3 Hides and 3 Dust, no matter how much you already had in your inventory
+- Restrict the allowed Y coordinates for many unique locations to where their allowed tiles usually spawn to speed up map generation
+- Most Unique Locations have a `DistanceToOthers` of 10 tiles (down from 15), allowing them to be placed closer to settlements and other locations during map generation.
+This will improve map generation speed and prevent cases of missing unique locations when too many settlements are generated

+### Other Locations

+- At the start of each new campaign ~5 additional small bandit camps are spawned in the world
+- Hostile Locations now hide their Defender Line-Up during night
+- Hostile Locations will no longer spawn roaming parties or defenders while you are within 2 tiles of it
+- Restrict the Y-position of the **Oracle** unique location to be between 10% and 35% (previously unrestricted)
+- **Buried Castle** Locations now also drop either a Flash Pot, Fire Pot or Smoke Pot
+- Named weapons now have a 40% chance to be the chosen item type for camps (up from 25,9%).
+Named shields, helmets and armor now have a 20% chance to be chosen (down from 24,7%)

+### Other

+- World Parties are no longer stunned, when you cancel the combat dialog with them
+- Food Products transported by Caravans now always drop at full stacksize and freshness

 ## Contracts